Last Updated on

 - Create a “tag cloud” of topics to include in the sidebar

 This way, users can easily navigate your site without having to dig for information.
 This also helps search engines crawl your site, making you more likely to rank.

 8. Make Your Site User-Friendly

-Much like the previous point, user-friendliness has a lot to do with organization.
+Much like the previous point, user-friendliness has a lot to do with the organization.
 Your site should be easy to navigate and well-organized so that readers can find the information they are looking for.
-Having only a couple menu items lumps too much information into broad categories, and makes it hard for users to find more specific content.
+Having only a couple of menu items with too much information into broad categories makes it hard for users to find more specific content.

-For example, rather just having 1 “Travel” category, you may want to include a drop-down menu by location, or by items such as “budget”, “guides”, or “reviews”.
+For example, rather than just having 1 “Travel” category, you may want to include a drop-down menu by location, or by items such as “Travel on a budget”, “Travel guides”, or “Travel reviews”.
 You also want to make it easy for readers to find you on social media, find out more about you, and contact you.
 Be sure to include these items on the Main Menu, link to them internal, and organize them in a way that makes sense.